 The UK has an excellent health service and whilst the medical and health professions do an incredible job, mistakes can happen which can lead to serious consequences.
-If you, or a member of your family has suffered as a result of poor medical care then it may be possible to bring a claim against the medical expert, health authority or trust.
+If you or a member of your family has suffered as a result of poor medical care then it may be possible to bring a claim against the medical expert, health authority or trust.

-Clinical and medical negligence claims can be some of the most complex types of personal injury claim.
+Clinical and medical negligence claims can be some of the most complex types of personal injury claims.
 However, our clinical and medical negligence personal injury specialists have extensive experience in claiming compensation for victims of medical injuries.

 Our team can deal with complex medical terminology and procedures and they have the ability to explain in straightforward terms what has happened and what it could mean for you.

-Negligent knee surgery: Our client went into hospital for knee surgery which resulted in an unnecessary below the knee amputation.
+Negligent knee surgery: our client went into hospital for knee surgery which resulted in an unnecessary below-the-knee amputation.
 As a result of the negligence, the victim was confined to a wheelchair and received a substantial compensation award in excess of £1.6 million.

-Failed sterilisation surgery: Our client underwent sterilisation surgery which was carried out negligently.
+Failed sterilisation surgery: our client underwent sterilisation surgery which was carried out negligently.
 She later became pregnant and recovered compensation for the earlier negligent surgery.

 The key is to ensure that as a victim you are adequately compensated for the care you will need.